AlexCortes04/Guessing_game/slide/slide.md

 I used to use "GitLab" which is similier to "GitHub", so I was easy to get used to.
 But it was glad to learn about GitHub.
 I used "Marp" to make Slides.
 It was first time to use, but it was very usefull and easy to use.

 ## Alex

+Several times, i felt like i was very close to have the problem solved wich wasn't true, but having that false trust on my code, made me keep the wrong path and by consequense, i couldn't understand the right logic quickly.